dimapaloskin/inpack/README.md

   package.json
  ```

-Use next command in the project’s root directory:
+Use next command in the project’s root directory (valid package.json is required):

 ```bash
 ~/Project $ inpack init
 ```

-Valid package.json is required.
 It will create inpack.json.

 Use "add" to add existing directory as a Node.js module and save data to inpack.json: